evoingram/docmanagement/README.md

 	GenericExportandMailMerge:
 		exports to specified template from T:\Document Generator\Templates and saves in T:\In Progress\sCourtDatesID\

+  	pfAutoCorrect:
+		adds autocorrect entries as listed on form (from matching table row) to rough draft autocorrect in Word

   	ReadXML:
 		reads shipping XML and sends "Shipped" email to client